 Short-Range Tactical Rifle Match Description

-The PVGC short-range tactical rifle match is designed for novice to intermediate competitive experience, and features 8-inch round targets set at distances 100/200/300-yards away and engaged from several shooting positions with improvised support.
+The PVGC short-range tactical rifle match is designed for novice to intermediate competitive experience, and features 8-inch round steel AR500 targets hanging 19 degrees back angle on dual straps at distances 100/200/300-yards away and engaged from several shooting positions with improvised support.
 This match will teach shooters firearm safety, proper range etiquette, and basic marksmanship skills.
 The course of fire will be challenging enough to promote growth, and enable graduation into similar match disciplines.
 This timed event is open to all guns, but is designed for rifles with detachable box magazine capable of rapid engagement.

 - Location: Smallbore Range at west side of Washoe County Regional Shooting Facility.

 - Cost: $10 for club members, or $15 for non-members.
 Must be 13+ to participate.